Top Ways to Choose Amazon Backend Keywords

 Revisiting backend keywords to see if they drive enough traffic to your Amazon listing is as important as choosing the right ones.
 Monitor their performance closely and replace the keywords that don’t rank well with those that do.
 However, keep in mind that all changes to keywords will require you to earn a good ranking all over again.
 That’s why it’s important to choose the best possible keywords the first time.

-You can change backend keywords at any time, but you will keep ranking on the keywords you keep.
-Even though you can modify backend keywords, you shouldn't do it too often.
+You can change your Amazon Backend keywords at any time, but you will keep ranking on the keywords you keep.
+Even though you can modify backend keywords, you shouldn’t do it too often.
 Every new keyword needs time to index and rank up, which means smaller traffic in that period.
 Check how the keywords are doing periodically and change only the ones you really have to.